maxwellfunk/fpki-guides/pages/fpki_piv_issuers.md

 layout: default
 ---

 The table below lists the Personal Identity Verification (PIV) credential service providers for federal agencies.
 Agency administrators can leverage this list to configure systems and services for cross-government trust.
+This list does *not* include issuers of Derived PIV credential certicates.

 {% include alert-info.html content="This table was last updated on <b>December 11, 2019</b>.
 If you'd like to suggest an update or correction, please email fpki@gsa.gov." %}